 using that address); to accomplish that, I'll add the following lines to the

-# listen on this local IPv4 address ListenAddress 192.168.2.1 # listen on this local IPv6 address ListenAddress fe80::20c:29ff:feae:4631%eth0Note: make sure to use your own IP addresses.
-Include the correct interface at the end of the IPv6 address, since this is required for local IPv6 addresses.
+# listen on this local IPv4 address ListenAddress 192.168.2.1 # listen on this local IPv6 address ListenAddress fe80::20c:29ff:feae:4631%net0Note: make sure to use your own IP addresses.
+Include the correct interface at the end of link-local IPv6 addresses.
 To make these changes effective without rebooting, simply restart the sshd server:

-/etc/init.d/sshd restartThen check that the ssh server is only listening on the IP address(es) that you specify:
+/etc/init.d/sshd restartThen check that the ssh server is only listening (with TCP port 22) on the IP address(es) that you specify:

 You can display the existing firewall rules with